 Multiple sclerosis (MS) is a chronic autoimmune disorder of the central nervous system affecting almost one million Americans, with women affected almost three times more than men.
 It is characterized by an inflammatory cascade of demyelination and axonal loss, which results in neurologic damage and causes symptoms such as weakness, fatigue, vision changes, pain, and balance problems.
-The median time for the need of a walking aid is approximately 20 years in untreated people with MS. Since symptoms of MS most commonly appear in the third decade of life and treatment may last for decades, MS has a high economic burden, estimated in 2019 to be \$85 billion, which is accounted for by \$63.3 billion in direct medical costs and \$22.1 billion in indirect and nonmedical costs.
-Access and cost of medication were mentioned as barriers to treatment by people with MS.
+The median time for the need of a walking aid is approximately 20 years in untreated people with MS.1 Since symptoms of MS most commonly appear in the third decade of life and treatment may last for decades, MS has a high economic burden, estimated in 2019 to be \$85 billion, which is accounted for by \$63.3 billion in direct medical costs and \$22.1 billion in indirect and nonmedical costs.2 Access and cost of medication were mentioned as barriers to treatment by people with MS.2

 Treatment of MS is focused on preventing relapses, disease progression, worsening of disability, and management of symptoms affecting daily life.
 Patients, clinicians, and patient groups identified prevention or slowing of disability as the most important outcome.
 Disease modifying therapies (DMTs) have become standard of care for patients with relapsing-remitting MS (RRMS), which accounts for 85% of cases, and treatment is generally long term if not lifelong.
-Several classes of oral medications have been developed, including sphingosine 1-phosphate (S1P) receptor modulators (fingolimod [Gilenya®], ozanimod [Zeposia®], siponimod [Mayzent®], ponesimod [Ponvory®]), fumarates (dimethyl fumarate [Tecfidera®], monomethyl fumarate [Bafiertam®], diroximel fumarate [Vumerity®]), and teriflunomide [Aubagio®], all of which modulate the immune system in various ways.
-Monoclonal antibodies (ocrelizumab [Ocrevus®], ofatumumab [Kesimpta®], rituximab [Rituxan®], natalizumab [Tysabri®]) reduce inflammation and prevent the formation of central nervous system lesions.
-Ublituximab is a new monoclonal antibody currently under review at the United States (US) Food and Drug Administration (FDA).
+Several classes of oral medications have been developed, including sphingosine 1-phosphate (S1P) receptor modulators (fingolimod [Gilenya[®]], ozanimod [Zeposia[®]], siponimod [Mayzent[®]], ponesimod [Ponvory[®]]), fumarates (dimethyl fumarate [Tecfidera[®]], monomethyl fumarate [Bafiertam[®]], diroximel fumarate [Vumerity[®]]), and teriflunomide (Aubagio[®]), all of which modulate the immune system in various ways.
+Monoclonal antibodies reduce inflammation and prevent the formation of central nervous system lesions either by sequestering lymphocytes in the circulation (natalizumab [Tysabri[®]]) or by depleting B-cells (rituximab [Rituxan[®]], ocrelizumab [Ocrevus[®]], ofatumumab [Kesimpta[®]]).
+Ublituximab is a new monoclonal antibody that works via B-cell depletion and is currently under review at the United States (US) Food and Drug Administration (FDA).

-Due to significant disease heterogeneity, current clinical practice guidelines recommend considering the risks and benefits of each treatment strategy on a patient-by-patient basis.
-As a result, the choice of initial therapy varies, with some clinicians and people with MS opting to begin treatment with a lower efficacy DMT and escalating as needed; other clinicians and people with MS opt to begin treatment with more aggressive therapy such as monoclonal antibodies.
+Due to significant disease heterogeneity, current clinical practice guidelines recommend considering the risks and benefits of each treatment strategy on a patient-by-patient basis.3 As a result, the choice of initial therapy varies based on clinical factors as well as insurance coverage, with some people with MS beginning treatment with a lower efficacy DMT and escalating as needed; other people with MS beginning treatment with more aggressive therapy such as monoclonal antibodies or S1P receptor modulators.

-We conducted a review of the clinical effectiveness of oral and monoclonal antibody treatments that are considered first-line DMTs for the treatment of relapsing forms of MS. Because there were very few head-to-head trials between our treatments of interest, we conducted indirect comparisons via a network meta-analysis (NMA).
-We focused on ublituximab as a key intervention because of its status as the newest DMT awaiting a regulatory decision by the FDA.
+We conducted a review of the clinical and cost effectiveness of oral and monoclonal antibody treatments that are considered first-line DMTs for the treatment of relapsing forms of MS. Because there were very few head-to-head trials between our treatments of interest, we conducted indirect comparisons via a network meta-analysis (NMA).
+Additionally, because ublituximab is the newest